Skip to main content

 Sex Hormones and Emotional Equilibrium

-The balance of like testosterone, estrogen, and progesterone is also vital for stable mood.
+The balance of sex hormones like testosterone, estrogen, and progesterone is also vital for stable mood.
 These hormones have a profound influence on neurotransmitter systems in the brain, including serotonin and dopamine, which are central to feelings of well-being.

 • For men, declining testosterone levels, a condition known as hypogonadism or andropause, can lead to increased anxiety, irritability, and a loss of confidence.
 Testosterone has a calming effect on the amygdala, the brain’s fear center.
 When levels are low, this calming influence is diminished.